SuperGrasp: Single-View Object Grasping via Superquadric Similarity Matching, Evaluation, and Refinement: Introduction

 \section{Introduction}

 Grasping is a fundamental capability in robotic manipulation and has shown great potential in household service and industrial production-line applications in structured environments.
-However, grasping objects in unstructured environments remains challenging, especially under single-view observations, due to incomplete and noisy visual inputs.
-Effectively exploiting such degraded geometric information to generate stable grasp poses is still difficult for existing methods.
+However, grasping objects in unstructured environments remains challenging, especially under single-view observations, due to incomplete and noisy visual input.
+Using such degraded geometric information to generate stable grasp poses is still difficult for existing methods.

 Superquadrics\cite{barr1981superquadrics} were introduced into computer vision in the late twentieth century as a compact representation of geometric primitives.
 Later, with improvements to fitting algorithms by\cite{ems,Superquadrics-Revisited}, superquadrics became increasingly effective for representing object geometry directly from point clouds.
 This progress has inspired new solutions for robotic grasping.
 For example, Wu et al.\cite{wu2023learning-free} take point clouds as input, compute multiple graspable regions based on superquadric coefficients, and then sample grasp poses accordingly, achieving promising results.
 However, these methods are generally developed under the assumption of complete point clouds.
 For single-view point clouds, geometric representation still suffers from substantial difficulties in both shape and scale alignment.
+To alleviate this issue, Chen et al.\cite{multi} proposed a multi-level similarity matching strategy to address the difficulty of grasp candidate generation under single-view observations.
+Nevertheless, similarity estimation can be dominated by visible local surfaces, while the unseen global geometry is weakly constrained.
+As a result, the transferred grasp may fit the observed region, but still collide with the invisible part of the target object.